China and the Russo-Ukrainian war: Drones

+Remains of a Russian drone in Rivne Oblast.
+China has been accused of covertly helping Russia build drones used to strike Ukraine.

 In October 2023, the Ukrainian government announced the purchase of 4,000 DJI drones.

 In September 2024, Reuters reported that Russia had established a weapons program in China to develop and produce attack drones for use in the invasion of Ukraine.
 A subsidiary of Russian state-owned company Almaz-Ante, IEMZ Kupol, said it was able to produce drones with assistance from local specialists, including a newly developed model, at scale at a Chinese factory for deployment in the war.
 Chinese companies have been reported to supply the Alabuga Special Economic Zone for military drone production.
 By December 2024, China's export curbs on key drone components going to the United States and Europe had affected Ukraine's defense efforts, according to Bloomberg News.
 In June 2025, China's Silent Hunter anti-drone system was filmed in use by Russian forces against Ukrainian drones.
 In mid-2025, China's exports of key drone components to Russia sharply increased.

+In September 2026, an investigation by The Telegraph and Politico uncovered internal Russian documents showing a Chinese state-owned firm supplying Russia with materials used to build drones which Russia uses to attack Ukraine.
+According to experts, the scale of the disguised shipments and military importance of the destination suggested that Chinese officials were aware of the transfers.